nimdahk/ahkbook/en/_posts/2011-11-23-Working-with-bits.markdown

 Base 2 (Binary) works exactly the same way.
 Each digit is multiplied by ``2 ** n``, where *n* is the distance from the right, starting at 0.
 Thus, the number 1101001 in binary is equivalent to ``(1 * 64) + (1 * 32) + (0 * 16) + (1 * 8) + (0 * 4) + (0 * 2) + (1 * 1)``.
 In base 10, that is 105.

 ### Bits ###
+Integers are stored in a computer as *bits*.
 A *bit* is a binary digit.
 It is the simplest way to represent data: on or off, 1 or 0, true or false.
-All integers can be represented as Binary in Bits.
+All integers can be represented as Binary in bits, if there are a sufficient number of them.
+Put several bits together and you have a number in Base 2.
 You might see terms such as "32-bit integer" or "64-bit integers" when dealing with binary.
 These refer to the number of bits (digits) used to store the number.
 Naturally, the more bits used, the higher the integer that can be stored.